spilliams/terrascope/README.md

 Still very much a work in progress.

-My attempt at a Terraform build orchestrator, for large platform projects with hundreds of root modules.
+My attempt at a Terraform build orchestrator, for large infrastructure projects with hundreds of root modules.

 This repository contains both the source code for the tool `terraboots`, as well as a sample monorepo managed by that tool.